-While on the hunt for a new k-drama to watch, I stumbled across Switch on Viki, which stars Jang Geun Suk.
-As I heard that this was going to be his last drama before he entered the military for his mandatory enlistment, I decided to give it a try.
-What transpired was an entertaining legal drama that required a fair bit of suspension of disbelief.
+While on the hunt for a new k-drama to watch, I stumbled across Switch – Change The World on Viki.
+This drama stars Jang Geun Suk.
+As this was going to be his last drama before military enlistment, I decided to give it a try.
+What transpired was an entertaining legal drama.
+It required a fair bit of suspension of disbelief, but it was entertaining nonetheless.

 In Switch, Jang Geun Suk performs double duty as the charismatic, ingenuous, con artist Sa Do Chan who has a wealth of knowledge regarding criminal law, specifically how to be a prosecutor.
 He was literally just passing the bar away from being a prosecutor, so it’s one guise he can fully embody.